lsst-sitcom/sitcomtn-088/index.rst

   *Results*: After applying different forces at 10% to 100% performance, maximum are occasionally seen at above 1000N, whereas the limit currently stands at 900 N.

   *Pending tasks*: Update technote to reflect most recent results (shown at the Glass Safety review) and merge into main.
 Define next steps, and possible risk minimization.
 Technote format is old.
-There is a ticket (`SITCOM-1463 <https://sitcomtn-092.lsst.io/v/SITCOM-1463/index.html>`) to change the format but although it shows as done, the ticket information does not appear.
+There is a ticket (`SITCOM-1463 <https://sitcomtn-092.lsst.io/v/SITCOM-1463/index.html>`) with the new format but although this ticket is "done", the information does not appear.

 * `SITCOMTN-107 <https://sitcomtn-107.lsst.io/>`_ **M1M3 Actuator Delays and Following Errors**